ovaar/blog/content/blog/how-to-call-function-of-file-in-python.md

 +++
 date = "2023-11-17"
-title = "How to call a function of a file" type = "post" categories = ["Development"] tags = ["Development", "python"]
+title = "How to call a function of a file in python" type = "post" categories = ["Development"] tags = ["Development", "python"]
 +++

-# How to call a function of a file
+# How to call a function of a file in python

 Take the following use case, where I have a script that I use in my Continues Integration (CI) pipeline and I would like to call a function in that file from the command-line with parameters.